What Is The Difference Between RSE And PSHE?

 • Explanation of the right to withdraw.

 • The policy should also reflect the views of teachers and pupils.
-Listening and responding to the views of young people will strengthen the policy, ensuring that it meets the needs of all pupils.
+Listening to and responding to the views of young people will strengthen the policy and ensure that it meets the needs of all pupils.

 How can Kapow Primary help with RSE and PSHE?